isabella232/journeys.en/help/using/release-notes/documentation-updates.md

 # Documentation Updates

-Learn about all the latest updates for Journey Orchestration documentation.
-This page lists all the new features and documentation updates for Journey Orchestration.
+This page lists all the documentation updates for Journey Orchestration.
-You can also consult the Journey Orchestration [Release Notes](release-notes.md).
+You can also consult the Journey Orchestration [Release Notes](../release-notes/release-notes.md).

+## December 2019 {#december-2019}

+* All screenshots have been updated to reflect interface changes.
+* The test mode section has been updated.
+[Read more](../building-journeys/testing-the-journey.md)
+* A warning has been added in the [email send time optimization](../building-journeys/wait-activity.md) and [predictive fatigue scores](../usecase/leveraging-fatigue-scores.md) sections.
+These capabilities are only available to customers who use the Adobe Campaign Data Service feature.
+* Stopped and finished journeys can now be deleted.
+Related documentation pages have been updated.
+* Two colors are now displayed when issues are detected in a journey.
+Red for errors and orange for warnings.
+[Read more](../about/troubleshooting.md)
+* The advanced expression editor has been updated.
+[Read more](../expression/expressionadvanced.md).
+* [Conditional instruction](../expression/conditional-instruction.md) and [Collection management](../expression/collection-management-functions.md) sections have been moved and updated.
+* The [functions](../expression/functions.md) section has been updated with new examples.
+* The [toDateTime function](../expression/functiontodatetime.md) documentation has been updated to reflect timezone syntax changes.
+* Usage explanations have been added in the Adobe Experience Platform functions section.
+See [](../expression/functiongetbestsendtime.md) and [](../expression/functioninsegment.md).